 Objective - Generate and publish reaction rate data and enhanced computer modeling tools to better understand and predict the rates of microstructure development and phase interactions in portland cement concrete binders.

 What is the research plan?
-FY18.
 Powders of each of the four major clinker phases, as well important secondary phases such as gypsum and calcite, have already been obtained.
 The powders must be thoroughly characterized to be able to draw structure-property relationships from the experiments and simulations.
 This includes measurement of particle size distribution, specific surface area, and phase purity.
 In addition, the particle shape distribution will also be measured by X-ray microtomography in collaboration with Ed Garboczi at the NIST Boulder campus.
-Significant effort will be devoted in Year 1 to constructing and testing the vacuum filtration dissolution device and to establishing a protocol for solution sampling and measurement with that device.
-As this is happening, CFD simulations of flow past reacting surfaces of varying roughness will be undertaken to help understand and interpret DHM measurements made in FY17 of the dissolution of gypsum, calcite and C3A.
-Also during Year 1, kinetic Monte Carlo models of dissolution will be developed and tested on simple minerals such as calcite and gypsum, for which experimental data have already been obtained.
+At the start of the project, effort will be devoted to constructing and testing devices for measuring powder dissolution rates and to establishing procedures for using them.
+As this is happening, CFD simulations of flow past reacting surfaces of varying roughness will be undertaken to help understand and interpret DHM measurements made in FY17 of the dissolution of gypsum, calcite, and tricalcium aluminate (C3A).
+Kinetic Monte Carlo models of dissolution will be developed and tested on simple minerals such as calcite and gypsum, for which experimental data have already been obtained.

-FY19.
-Mineral powders will be size classified, and each size class will be subjected in isolation and in selected combinations to vacuum filtration dissolution measurements in pure water and in electrolytes.
+Mineral powders will be size classified, and each size class will be subjected in isolation and in selected combinations to dissolution measurements in pure water and in electrolytes.
 Measurements will be made using at least three different temperatures to obtain apparent activation enthalpies for the reaction.
 The powders’ size distribution, specific surface area, and phase composition will be measured after the experiments to correlate solution compositions with particle erosion rates.
 Selected systems will be analyzed before and after by high-resolution X-ray microtomography to provide additional validation points for 3D microstructure development models such as HydratiCA and THAMES.
-This will also establish the foundations of a public dataset for cementitious mineral reactivity, which will also begin development in Year 2.
 Individual powder particles will also be observed in situ with polarized light microscopy to characterize changes in shape during reaction.
-The kMC models will be used to simulate retreat of nominally flat but structurally defective mineral surfaces, from which correlations will be made between reaction rate spectra and defect type and distribution.
+The KMC models will be used to simulate retreat of nominally flat but structurally defective mineral surfaces, from which correlations will be made between reaction rate spectra and defect type and distribution.

-FY20.
-Both kMC and cellular automata (HydratiCA) models will be tested against measurements of powder reactivity as a function of particle size made in Year 2.
+Both KMC and cellular automata (HydratiCA) models will be tested against measurements of powder reactivity as a function of particle size.
 Results of this testing are expected to reveal general relationships between size and reactivity that can be embedded within coarser microstructure models for improved capabilities in predicting cement binder microstructure development.
 Further experimental data sets will be generated with mixtures that more closely approximate portland cement compositions, monitoring the time-dependent phase development by in situ XRD for at least 24 h, repeated at three different temperatures.
 These datasets will also be made publicly available and will form excellent, well-characterized systems for direct testing of hydration models.